Bulgarian Socialists vow to help poor, look to form coalition

 SOFIA Bulgaria's Socialists revealed a plan on Monday to speed payments to business and boost support for the poorest in a bid to win support for a technocrat government and end a political deadlock after an inconclusive election.

-No party won a majority in the May 12 vote, but the centre-right GERB party got the most votes so will have the first go at forming a coalition.
-GERB has been shunned by other parties however after protests against poverty and corruption toppled it from power, so its of leading a new government are next to zero.
+No party won a majority in the May 12 vote, but the center-right GERB party got the most votes so will have the first go at forming a coalition.
+GERB has been shunned by other parties however after protests against poverty and corruption toppled it from power, so it's of leading a new government are next to zero.

 The Socialists though, with their ethnic Turkish MRF allies, are just one seat short of majority and are more likely to win support of nationalist Attack or individual parliamentarians from Attack, or even GERB.